 Protecting your private data while allowing monetization to support the free internet content model presents a problem.
 Perhaps the answer is for internet sites to charge for access.
 Users would be asked what information they want to share and when they want to share it.

 Right now the onus of access and choice is on the user.
-Platforms fear that users’ rights to privacy and the opting out of data collection or third party sharing would kill profits, not to mention, a user’s right to have data deleted if she chooses.
+Platforms fear that users’ rights to privacy and opting out of data collection or third-party sharing would kill profits, not to mention, a user’s right to have data deleted if she chooses.